-Description of Intended Use of Available Funds Listed in Order of Priority Assuming Minimum Offering (1) Assuming Maximum Offering Investment by the Trust in Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units (1) (2) N/A N/A
+Description of Intended Use of Available Funds Listed in Order of Priority Assuming Minimum Offering (1) Assuming Maximum Offering (1) Investment by the Trust in Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units ^{(1) (2)} N/A N/A

-- (1) There is no minimum or maximum Offering.
-The Trust is offering an unlimited number of Trust Units on a continuous basis. - (2) The Partnership proposes to use the net proceeds of the sale of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units it receives from the investment by the Trust (i) for future acquisitions; (ii) to pay expenses of the acquisition of the Properties including reports and mortgage financing fees; (iii) to pay the Transaction Fee and Financing Fee to the Asset Manager; (iv) to repay debt; and (v) for working capital purposes.
+(1) There is no minimum or maximum Offering.
+The Trust is offering an unlimited number of Trust Units on a continuous basis.

+(2) The Partnership proposes to use the net proceeds of the sale of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units it receives from the investment by the Trust (i) for future acquisitions; (ii) to pay expenses of the acquisition of the Properties including reports and mortgage financing fees; (iii) to pay the Transaction Fee and Financing Fee to the Asset Manager; (iv) to repay debt; and (v) for working capital purposes.
 The General Partner and Equiton Partners are considered Related Parties to the Trust as a result of Jason Roque and Helen Hurlbut being two of the Trustees of the Trust and acting as director and President and Chief Financial Officer, respectively, of each of the General Partner and Equiton Partners.
 Additionally, the General Partner and Equiton Partners are controlled by Jason Roque.
 See "Relationship between the Trust, the Equiton Agent and Other Related Parties".

 All of the net proceeds raised by the Trust from the sale of Trust Units pursuant to the Offering will be invested in the Partnership through the purchase of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units, in equal proportion to the number of Class A Trust Units, Class B Trust Units, Class C Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.
-The proceeds of such sale of Class A LP Units, Class B LP Units, Class F LP Units and Class I LP Units will be utilized by the Partnership to carry out its investment objectives and strategy.
-See "The Partnership's Business".
+The proceeds of such sale of Class A LP Units, Class B LP Units, Class B LP Units, Class F LP Units, Class F LP Units, Class B LP Units, Class F LP Units, Class F